 To learn more about how medical device manufacturers meet regulation requirements, download our free eBook: How to Streamline Process Design to Production for Medical Devices

 We also used water contact angle measurements to see how the chemicals present on the surface affected the surface energy of the titanium.
-High surface energy is indicative of a truly clean surface that is ready for bonding and contact angles change based on the surface energy level.
+High surface energy is indicative of a truly clean surface that is ready for bonding, and contact angles change based on the surface energy level.
 Water contact angle measurements are obtained by depositing a drop of water on the surface and measuring how it reacts.
 The water will react in accordance with how high the surface energy is, creating a larger or smaller contact angle since it is sensitive to the molecular changes that occur on a surface during a cleaning process.
-We found distinctive cleanliness variation after each part went through the same wash process.
+We found distinctive cleanliness variations after each part went through the same wash process.

-During the initial RAIRS inspection we found that the titanium chassis had varying amounts of hydrocarbons and silicones on the surface, both of which are detrimental to adhesion.
+During the initial RAIRS inspection, we found that the titanium chassis had varying amounts of hydrocarbons and silicones on the surface, both of which are detrimental to adhesion.
 After washing the parts, we discovered that there were pretty extreme variations in the silicone levels left on the surface post-cleaning.
 Testing the surface cleanliness with water contact angle measurements showed that the parts that began the wash process with initially cleaner surfaces were not coming out cleaner than the parts that began dirtier.

 Using a technique called white light interferometry, our surface scientists dug in a little deeper and evaluated the surface roughness and topography of each part.
-Discovering that the roughness varied quite a bit between each vendor, it became clear why some parts were not getting as clean as other vendor’s parts.
+Discovering that the roughness varied quite a bit between each vendor, it became clear why some parts were not getting as clean as other vendors’ parts.

 Surface Sensitivity Matters for Accurate Surface Quality Measurements